phetsims/phet-info/doc/phet-development-overview.md

 PhET Simulations are based on a Model/View separation pattern.
 This pattern and others used in PhET Simulations are described at https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md

-In the tables below, the LOC reports the total lines of code (includes comments and blank lines) to give a rough sense of the size.
+The tables below depict the most significant common code libraries used by PhET Simulations.
+The simulations provide their own model and view implementations often building with common code components.
+Salient relationships between repos are identified, but many repos are cross-cutting.
+For instance, nearly every repo uses [tandem](https://github.com/phetsims/tandem/) for PhET-iO support and [axon](https://github.com/phetsims/axon/) for Observer/Listeners patterns.
+The LOC reports the total lines of code (includes comments and blank lines) to give a rough sense of the size.

-### View
+### Common Code View
 | Repository  | LOC | Description |
 | ------------- | ------------- | ---------- |
 | [joist](https://github.com/phetsims/joist/)  | 10,000  | Simulation loading, homescreen + navigation bar, screen management.
 Uses some user interface components from [sun](https://github.com/phetsims/sun/).
 Uses [scenery](https://github.com/phetsims/scenery/) to render and process input.
 Runs the animation loop.